Kansas City shooting hero says Trump should address hate

 - The man who shot him faces a murder charge in connection with the death of an Indian engineer

-(CNN)A man who was shot while attempting to intervene in an attack on two Indian men in a bar near Kansas City is calling on President Donald Trump to address the possible hate crime in his speech to Congress Tuesday night.
+(CNN)A White House spokeswoman on Tuesday condemned last week's shooting of two Indian men in a Kansas bar, saying the incident appears to be "an act of racially motivated hatred."

-"I would like to hear him address it because it is a very sensitive subject right now," Ian Grillot, 24, told CNN's Alisyn Camerota on "New Day."
+The comment came after the man hailed as a hero in the wake of shooting called on President Donald Trump to address the crime in his speech to Congress Tuesday night.

-"I think it should be addressed because there's a lot of people in mourning," he continued.
-"It's just a very sad subject."
+"I would like to hear him address it because it is a very sensitive subject right now," Ian Grillot, 24, told CNN's Alisyn Camerota on "New Day" Tuesday morning.

-At a news conference later Tuesday, Grillot pointed out that Trump has "made statements on the Oscars, and this, that, and the other, but not this that took lives."
+Grillot was shot and injured in the attack, which the FBI now says it is investigating as a hate crime.

-"That is a little upsetting to see," Grillot said.
-"But also, I do understand that this is a very sensitive subject, so hopefully he's just trying to figure out the right things to say and the right ways to word it," he added.
+"As more facts come to light and it begins to look like this was an act of racially motivated hatred, I want to reiterate the President condemns these or any other racially or religiously motivated attacks in the strongest terms.
+They have no place in our country," said Sarah Sanders, White House spokeswoman.

-Trump is set to speak in a primetime address Tuesday evening in the context of a new wave of hate crimes, including dozens of bomb threats against Jewish institutions Monday.
+Trump is set to speak in a prime-time address Tuesday evening.
+He will use the speech to address a recent wave of hate crimes, including 100 bomb threats against Jewish institutions this year, an administration official told CNN.

 The shooting